AlexaCRM/alexacrm.github.io/integration-cds/custom-forms.md

 ```
 {% endraw %}

-### Getting record GUID
+### Getting row GUID

-After the record has been successfully created, you can get the guid using the redirect setting with the %s parameter.
+After the row has been successfully created, you can get the guid using the redirect setting with the %s parameter.

 For example, `/?id=%s` will be replaced by `/?id=00000000-0000-0000-0000-000000000000`